-Tsunamis, also known as seismic sea waves (mistakenly called "tidal waves"), are a series of enormous waves created by an underwater disturbance such as an earthquake, landslide, volcanic eruption, or meteorite.
+Tsunamis, also known as seismic sea waves (mistakenly called "tidal waves"), are a series of enormous waves created by an underwater disturbance, such as an earthquake, landslide, meteorite, or volcanic activity.
 A tsunami can move hundreds of miles per hour in the open ocean and smash into land with waves as high as 100 feet or more.

 Earthquake-induced movement of the ocean floor most often generates tsunamis.
 If a major earthquake or landslide occurs close to shore, the first wave in a series could reach the beach in a few minutes, before a warning can be issued.
 Areas are at greater risk if they are less than 25 feet above sea level and within a mile of the shoreline.